-7. Northern Territory.-(i) Advances to Settlers Act 1923.
-This Act and the Regulations thereunder provide that the Minister for Home and Territories may, out of moneys paid into a Trust Account for the purpose, make advances to the Northern Territory for the purchase of wire netting.
+7. North Australia and Central Australia-(i) Wire and Wire Netting Act 1927.
+The Advances to Settlers Act 1923 has been superseded by the Wire and Wire Netting Act 1927, which, subject to the regulations, provides that the Minister for Markets may out of moneys paid into a "Wire and Wire Netting" Trust Account, make advances to settlers in North Australia and Central Australia for the purchase of wire and/or wire netting.

-Applicants must offer security for payment and undertake to fulfil the prescribed conditions.
+Applicants must offer security for the repayment of advances and fulfil the prescribed conditions.